Cloud Computing Advantages for Developers – Part 2

 4. Multiple Service Models and Offerings

-The cloud does not follow to a one-size-fits-all mentality.
+The cloud computing does not follow to a one-size-fits-all mentality.
 Rather, it provides you a lot of different options to setup your environment to meet your unique requirements.
-Two main service models in the cloud are Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).
+Two main service models in the cloud computing are Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).
 Both have their merits, and you can even mix the two when required.

 5. Geographic Reach